Property Investment in Singapore: 2026 Guide to Rules, Taxes and the Market

 The Trough, despite being the lowest point of the property cycle, comes with subtle indications of recovery and investors with a sharp eye may be lavishly rewarded for having taken risks during the property downturn.

 Some professionals may claim that property cycles do not exist due to the difficulty in distinguishing a consistent and regular cycle.
-However, property values can be observed to rise in waves – in some quarters, strong growth is observed, while in others, slow growth or even a plunge can be seen.
+However, property values can be observed to rise in waves.
+In some quarters, strong growth is observed, while in others, slow growth or even a plunge can be seen.

 Nonetheless, the golden rule is to always buy low and sell high.
 What this means is that property should be purchased during the Trough and disposed of during the Peak.
 Yet, there are limitations in pinpointing the exact phase of the property cycle due to the difficulty in anticipating future prices and the presence of unforeseen external disruptors.
-One major cycle disruptor in Singapore is the cooling measures put in place by the government since 2013 in a bit to introduce stability and sustainability to the property market.
+One major cycle disruptor in Singapore is the cooling measures put in place by the government since 2013 in a bid to introduce stability and sustainability to the property market.

 Hence, potential investors should always keep abreast of the news, in order to better anticipate upcoming property cycles and make sound investment decisions.